A New Mixed Finite Element Method For The Cahn-Hilliard Equation: Numerical Results

 \subsection{Coalescence of two drops}

-Consider the coalescence of two material drops governed by the Cahn-Hilliard equation \eqref{teq}.
-Assume that, at time $t = 0$, the first material occupies two circular regions that are right next to each other and the second material fills the rest of the domain.
+Consider the coalescence of two material drops governed by the Cahn-Hilliard equation \eqref{teq} {with an additional parameter $m=$1E-2 as follows } Assume that, at time $t = 0$, the first material occupies two circular regions that are right next to each other and the second material fills the rest of the domain.
 The two regions of the first material then coalesce with each other to form a single drop under the Cahn-Hilliard dynamics.
 The initial distribution for the materials from \cite{Yang2019} reads

 where $\varepsilon=0.01$ is the characteristic inter-facial thickness, $\boldsymbol{x}_0=(0.3,0.5)$ and $\boldsymbol{x}_1=(0.7,0.5)$ are the centers of the circular regions for the first material, and $R_0=0.19$ is the radius of these circles.
 Set $g=0, g_1=0, g_2=0$ of \eqref{teq} for simulation of natural phenomena.
 The process of coalescence of the two drops is demonstrated in Figure \ref{figdrops} with a temporal sequence of snapshots of the interfaces between the materials (visualized by the contour level $u= 0$).